A note on local well-posedness of generalized KdV type equations with dissipative perturbations: Proof of the main results

-We will prove that there exists $r>0$ and $0<T\leq 1$ such that the application $\Psi$ maps $B_r^T $ into $B_r^T$ and is a contraction.
-Let $v\in B_r^T$.
-By using the estimate \eqref{mm.2} from Lemma \ref{mm.1} and the estimate \eqref{mm.04} from Lemma \ref{mm.03}, we get
+be a ball in $\mathcal{X}_T^s$ with center at origin and radius $r$.
+We will show that there exists $r>0$ and $0<T\leq 1$ such that the application $\Psi$ maps $B_r^T $ into $B_r^T$ and is a contraction.
+For this, let $v\in B_r^T$.
+Using the estimates \eqref{mm.2} and \eqref{mm.04}, one can obtain

 where $\omega_k=\frac{2p-3k-2}{2p}>0$.